Michelle Yates

 Michelangelo's David started with a slab of marble and a chisel.
 Van Gogh's Starry Night originated as a blank canvas and a palette of paint.
 Over time, these pieces of art became icons, recognizable across the globe.

 How did these artworks become cultural signifiers?
 Why do we recognize them in countless reproductions and parodies?
 What do they mean in the larger context of the world?
-These are the kinds of questions Cultural Studies assistant professor Michelle Yates discusses with her students at Columbia College Chicago.
+These are the kinds of questions assistant professor Michelle Yates discusses with her students at Columbia College Chicago.

 "They're learning how to make art," she says.
 "But in my class, we learn why to make art."